Many additional resources are provided by UW-Madison Cores. See the Directory of Resources for Researchers for an up-to-date, navigable compilation.

-The largest in-house printing operation within the State of Wisconsin government, can print any item you need from a wide variety of booklets, brochures, forms, envelopes, cards, flyers, posters, tickets, letterheads, newsletters, business cards, custom textbooks (saddle stitched and perfect bound), course packets and more.
+The largest in-house printing operation within the State of Wisconsin government.
+They can print any item you need from booklets to posters to custom textbooks (saddle stitched and perfect bound) and course packets.

 A range of free technology training and project support options for registered UW-Madison students.
 Faculty and staff can also take advantage of STS by coordinating custom technology workshops for their student groups.

-Charged with reviewing human subjects research in furtherance of the University of Wisconsin-Madison’s commitment to protecting the rights and welfare of individuals participating as subjects in its research.
-The Education and Social/Behavioral Science (ED/SBS) IRB office reviews all human research protocols in accordance with federal regulations, state laws, and local and University policies.
-The IRB is composed of members from various disciplines within the education, social, and behavioral sciences as well as community members.
+Reviews all human research protocols in accordance with federal regulations, state laws, and local and University policies.
+The IRB is composed of members from various disciplines within the education, social, and behavioral sciences, as well as community members.

-A cloud based tool to manage, record, and document research data, efforts, processes, and procedures.
+A cloud-based tool to manage, record, and document research data, efforts, processes, and procedures.
 UW-Madison provides LabArchives ELN services to faculty, researchers, staff, graduate students, and undergraduate students for performing research activities.
-LabArchives’ notebook software interface is securely accessible via web browsers on desktops, laptops, and mobile devices.
-ELN provides unlimited storage with a limit of 250 MB per file.

 Ensures the health and safety of people, buildings, and the natural environment at UW-Madison and associated facilities.
-They offer professional services, technical expertise, strong partnerships and regulatory oversight through programs including:
+They offer professional services, technical expertise, strong partnerships and regulatory oversight through various programs.

 An interactive real-time system used to conduct NSF business over the Internet.

 Reviews all human research protocols in accordance with federal regulations, state laws, and local and University policies.
-The Health Sciences Institutional Review Boards Office is home to both the Health Science IRB and the Minimal Risk IRB.
 The HS-IRBs office maintains a step-by-step Guide for New Investigators to help anyone new to the process of submitting an application.

 Provides investigators informatics support in the field of bioinformatics and clinical/health research.
 Assists ICTR investigators during project conceptualization, grant submission, and deployment of secure data storage and processing methods.
 Housed at the UW and at Marshfield Clinic Research Foundation, ICTR BMI can assist you with collaborations, consultations, operations, and research and development for your clinical and translational research studies.